Human-guided artificial intelligence reduces costs, risks and unpredictable outcomes, pinpointing incisive information needed to win cases

 McDermott represented a large construction materials company in a recent Department of Justice “Second Request” as part of an antitrust investigation.
 We successfully used AI predictive coding to fully comply with the request while completing the project in 37 days, from collection of over 1.3 million documents through production.
 The metrics for the project demonstrated the efficiency of our advanced technology and workflow processes.

 A multinational manufacturing company faced a government investigation into antitrust and obstruction charges.
 The case involved complex forensic electronic evidence issues, including potential spoliation.
-We worked with forensic experts and counsel to understand key issues of the case, interviewed clients on international travel, crafted a preservation plan and negotiated with the government regarding processes for forensic evidence production.
+McDermott worked with forensic experts and counsel to understand key issues of the case, interviewed clients on international travel, crafted a preservation plan and negotiated with the government regarding processes for forensic evidence production.
 Our assistance allowed the legal team to provide the most informed and successful defense possible, contributing to a successful outcome for the client.

 Defending a SEC investigation